 Next, let us take things a bit further.
 Instead of looping through each element, I use the Call Stdize Routine to handle all entries at once.
 First, I create the same array as above.
 Some elements are missing, some are not.
 Next, I use Call Stdize.
 I use the Replace Option to make sure that missing values are set to zero.
 Then I use the Mult= Option to multiply non missing values by the third argument 0.

 Finally, I have to supply a list of variables to the routine.
 I feed it the x[*], which means every element of x.
 However, the SAS routine requires there to be at least one non missing variable value.
 Therefore, I also list _N_ as an input variable to overcome this.
-I can do so safely, because _N_ is always a positive integer.
+I can safely do so, because _N_ is always a positive integer.

 data _null_; array x (1 .
 3 .
 5 .
 7 .
 9 .); call stdize('replace','mult=',0,of x[*],_N_); put x[*]; run;

 The SAS Call Stdize Documentation says that the routine “Standardizes the values of one or more variables”.
 Now, as you may know, temporary arrays are not made of actual variables as a regular array.
 Consequently, the above trick does not work for temporary arrays.
-Instead, we have to make thins a little more complicated.
+Instead, we have to complicate things a little.
 Below, I create a subroutine in PROC FCMP named Fillarray.
 I do this by compiling the Fillmatrix Routine.
 Next, I create the same array as before, but declare it as temporary.
-This means that no variables are created in the PDV.
+This means that SAS does not create variables for each entry in the PDV.
 Now, I can use the Fillarray Routine to set all the entrances in the temporary array x to zero.
 Or any other constant value for that matter.

 proc fcmp outlib=work.functions.fun; subroutine fillarray (x[*], value); outargs x; call fillmatrix (x, value); endsub; quit; option cmplib=work.functions; data _null_; array x _temporary_ (1 .
 3 .
 5 .
 7 .
 9 .); call fillarray (x, 0); temp=catq('d', ' ', of x[*]); put temp=; run;